aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-specific-layout-to-image/_index.md

 import java.util.List;
 ```

-Now, let's break down each step in detail.
+Now let’s break down each step in detail.

+## How to Export DXF Layout to Image – Step by Step

-## Step 1: Set the Resource Directory
+### Step 1: Set the Resource Directory

-Define the path to the resource directory in your Java project.
-This directory should contain the DXF drawing you want to convert.
+Define the folder that holds your source DXF/DWF file.

 ```java
 String dataDir = "Your Document Directory" + "DXFDrawings\\";
 ```

-Ensure to replace "Your Document Directory" with the actual path.
+> **Pro tip:** Replace `"Your Document Directory"` with the absolute path on your machine or use a relative path from your project root.

-## Step 2: Load the DXF Image
+### Step 2: Load the DXF (or DWF) Image

-Load the DXF image using the Aspose.CAD library.
+Aspose.CAD can read both DXF and DWF formats.
+In this example we load a DWF file that contains multiple layers.

 ```java
 String srcFile = dataDir + "for_layers_test.dwf";
 DwfImage image = (DwfImage) Image.load(srcFile);
 ```

-Replace "for_layers_test.dwf" with the name of your DXF file.
+> If you are working with a pure DXF file, simply change the extension to `.dxf` and cast to `CadImage`.

-## Step 3: Get Layer Names
+### Step 3: Get Layer Names

-Retrieve the names of the layers present in the DXF image.
+Retrieve all available layer (layout) names so you can decide which one to export.

 ```java
 List<String> layersNames = image.getLayers().getLayersNames();
 ```

-This step ensures that you have a list of available layers.
+You now have a `List<String>` containing names such as `"Layer_0"`, `"Layer_1"`, etc.

-## Step 4: Set Rasterization Options
+### Step 4: Set Rasterization Options

-Create an instance of `CadRasterizationOptions` and set the required properties such as page width and height.
+Configure the size of the output image and other rasterization parameters.

 ```java
 CadRasterizationOptions rasterizationOptions = new CadRasterizationOptions();